Sensors Design for Large-Scale Boolean Networks via Pinning Observability: Introduction

 \section{Introduction}

-Boolean networks (BNs) are a type of discrete-time dynamic systems with binary state set, where the updating functions consist of a series of logical functions (see, e.g., \cite{kauffman1969jtb437}).
-Even though BNs are of simple form, their applications have been congruously recognized in numerous fields such as biological engineer \cite{akutsu2007jtb670,Azuma2015TCNS179,Azuma2019TCNS464}, power systems \cite{power_systems}, circuit systems \cite{circuitsystem}, IC engines \cite{IC} and so forth.
-A particular use of BNs is to model genetic regulatory network.
-For instance, an apoptosis network is reduced to a BN with $3$ states and $1$ input (see, e.g., \cite{apoptosis}).
+Boolean networks (BNs) can be regarded as a classical type of discrete-time dynamical systems with binary nodal states, where systems state updates in the light of several pre-assigned logical functions \cite{kauffman1969jtb437}.
+Even if the expression of a BN is simple, its applications have been congruously recognized in numerous fields, such as biology engineering, power systems, circuit systems, and so forth.

-On the other hand, the proposal of algebraic state space representation (ASSR) of BNs based on semi-tensor product of matrices has uplifted the scientific stream on BNs to a new height \cite{chengdz2011springer}.
-By referring to this technique, various interesting issues have been concerned with.
-To mention just a few, stability and stabilization \cite{valcher2015aut21,liht2017siamj3437,lir2013ieeetac1853,mengm2017ieeetac,Guoyq2018TAC,linlin2019tnnls,chenbq2019tcasii,lujq2016siamj475,liht2015siam2955}, controllability \cite{margaliot2012aut1218,lujq2016ieeetac1658,mengmin2019auto70}, state estimation \cite{chenhw2020tac}, optimal control \cite{wuyh2018tac262,valcher2013tac1258,chenh2014tac806,margaliot2013siam2869}, output tracking \cite{liht2017tac2993,zhangzh2017tac1798}, decoupling problem \cite{liuy2017ieeetac6595,Yuyongyuan2019TAC}, synchronization \cite{chenhw2020tnnls452}, bisimulation \cite{lir2018siam388}, as well as observability and observer design \cite{zhangkz2020tac,zhangzh2020tac}.
-Nevertheless, an apparent drawback of ASSR approach is the exponentially increasing dimension $2^n\times 2^n$ of state space subject to state number $n$.
-It limits to apply many theoretical results based on ASSR approach into large-scale BNs.
-However, they do exist in practice, for example, the T-cell receptor signaling Boolean model with $90$ nodes were established in \cite{T-cell}, which is ``the the largest Boolean model of a cellular network to date''.